 4.3.
-Large scale interaction and instability
+Large-scale interaction and instability

-According to Elliott et al. (1983), the Navier-Stokes solution departs from the Prandtl behavior when the potential flow perturbation due to the presence of the boundary layer starts to perturb the wall pressure gradient.
+According to Elliott et al. (1983), the Navier-Stokes solution departs from the Prandtl behaviour when the potential flow perturbation due to the presence of the boundary layer starts to perturb the wall pressure gradient.

-By comparing the Navier-Stokes, Prandtl and interactive boundary layer models at different Reynolds numbers for t=50, we observe good agreement between all models (Fig. 6 (a)).
-For t=54 (Fig. 6 (b)) it can be noted that the IBL solution has indeed slightly departed away from the Prandtl solution, but to a point which fails way short of capturing the full behavior of the NS solution.
-This effect, which corresponds in principle to the large scale interaction also described by Gargano $et\ al.\ (2014)$ , seems to play only a secondary role in our setting.
-More importantly, we observe the growth of an elbow feature in the NS solution, indicating the start of the growth of a packet of higher-k modes concentrated around x=0.6.
+By comparing the Navier-Stokes, Prandtl-Euler and interactive boundary layer models at different Reynolds numbers for t = 50, we observe good agreement between all models (figure 6a).
+For t = 54 (figure 6b) it can be noted that the IBL solution has indeed slightly departed away from the Prandtl solution, but to a point which falls way short of capturing the full behaviour of the NS solution.
+This effect, which